Sky Studio Design

 This wasn’t really called Tardis II, but that’s what the revised control system got called.

 The success of the Millbank remote studios resulted in a push to do the same with other remote studios.
-A minor Down-The-Line setup in Washington, DC, USA, extended the reach of the lighting network across the Atlantic, making this probably the largest (by distance) lighting network in continous real-time use.
+A minor Down-The-Line setup in Washington, DC, USA, extended the reach of the lighting network across the Atlantic, making this probably the largest (by distance) lighting network in continuous real-time use.
 Latency was surprisingly low, although the local control was used most of the time.
 And then there was the relocation of the City Studio out of the Gerkin.

 This prompted a significant re-thinking of the control system - out went the original concept of the two gallery consoles each having effectively two users - which saved a huge amount of duplicated work, thankfully - along with the manual hand-over between the Osterley and Millbank TS, and in came a universal automatic system of sharing of control between Osterley and any Local consoles.
 This was done via an ingenious system of “DMX smoke signals” - basically, one sACN universe was dedicated to each studio, with one set of channels being patched + used by Osterley, and another set of channels by the “local” console, etc. Further channels would indicate Blackout and so forth.
-This was a completly automated sequence of triggers, and was even integrated the famous “Default Values” as taking control of the studio was implicit. .which eliminated any human-error (or hunan simply not being anywhere near their console!) problems of the old system, as either end could force control to themselves, or even push it to the other end.
-Changes to these would automaticaly trigger submaster changes t001 being Osterley, expansion to includ both “Locking” controls, “Lock Overrides”, and “Crash Change” were designed but in practive were found not to be needed and would just add unnecessary complexity for edge case scenarios such as a TS being suddenly taken ill mid-show.
+This was a completely automated sequence of triggers, and was even integrated the famous “Default Values” as taking control of the studio was implicit. .which eliminated any human-error (or hunan simply not being anywhere near their console!) problems of the old system, as either end could force control to themselves, or even push it to the other end.
+Changes to these would automatically trigger submaster changes t001 being Osterley, expansion to include both “Locking” controls, “Lock Overrides”, and “Crash Change” were designed but in practice were found not to be needed and would just add unnecessary complexity for edge case scenarios such as a TS being suddenly taken ill mid-show.

 This exchange of control extended downstairs to Sky Sports News, so that a section their studio used by Sky News could be controlled by either of them, without actually connecting their networks except via 2-way DMX “Firewall”.